 Students should not post any information about clients or any derogatory information about the school or the field agency.
-Even information about clients that excludes obvious identifying information like their name is not appropriate.
+Even information about clients that excludes obvious identifying information, such as their name, is not appropriate.

 When students have a social media presence, everything posted may become available to colleagues, clients, faculty, field agency staff, future employers, and the public.
 Consider the permanency of posting and long-term implications when using social media.